 BISP 8171 Biometric Payment System 2025

-Why Pakistan Needed the Biometric Payment System
+Why the Biometric Payment System Was Introduced

 You can read more: 13,500 Stipend Verified

-Key Features of the New System
+Main Features of the System

 -